Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 ### VSCode

 VSCode is a general purpose text-editor and IDE.
 With VSCode, you will be able to edit your addons in plain-text, guided along by a powerful array of extensions and addons.
-VSCode is a great for programmers and advanced users.
+VSCode is a great option for programmers and advanced users.

 [⚙️Install VSCode](https://code.visualstudio.com/)